-See the instructions for line 25b for more details.
+See the instructions on page 15 for line 24b for more details.

 Interest and Penalties

 Interest

 Interest is charged on taxes not paid by the due date, even if an extension of time to file is granted.

 Interest is also charged on the failure-to-file penalty, the accuracy-related penalty, and the fraud penalty.
 The interest charge is figured at a rate determined under section 6621.